• Skip to primary navigation

 • Salted Butter: The butter is cut into small cubes and added to the flour mixture to create a flaky and tender crust.

 • Plain Greek Yogurt: The Greek yogurt adds moisture and a tangy flavor to the crust.
+If you prefer, you can use this low calorie pie crust recipe for the galette crust.

 • Eggs: Brushed onto the crust.